openplans/shareabouts/doc/HEROKU_BUTTON.md

 Before going any further with setting up your map, log into the API server and change the default admin password.

-Your API server is accessible at _app-name_.herokuapp.com/admin
+Your API server is accessible at _app-name_.herokuapp.com/admin/ (you need the trailing slash).

 User name is _admin_.